 If an executor is not named in the will, or the deceased does not have a will, the court can appoint someone to oversee these duties.
 That person is generally called the administrator of the estate, but has many of the same responsibilities, although they can be limited.
 We talked about administrators in our previous blog post.

 In both cases, more than one person can be named.
 A will can name two or more executors of the estate, and a trust can have more than one person named as a trustee.
-If that occurs, all parties will need to act together in the best interest of the estate.
+If that occurs, all parties may need to act together in the best interest of the estate.
 It is important to name people who are trustworthy and will get along so that there will not be any complications in the distribution of an estate.

 To learn more about trustees and how they differ from executors, be sure to visit back with our next post.
 Our estate planning attorney in Cary NC will talk in detail about them.